Our Favorite Holiday Chocolate Crinkle Cookie REcipe

 • Parchment Paper

 • "#30 Scoop – If you’re fancy.
-If you’re not (like us) a couple spoons will do
+If you’re not (like us), a couple spoons will do

 Here are the instructions

 1. Adjust your oven rack to the center position and preheat your oven to 325 degrees.
-While that is preheating, line a couple baking sheets with Parchment Paper and take out 3 mixing bowls.
+While that is preheating, line a couple baking sheets with parchment paper and take out 3 mixing bowls.

 5. Whisk the chocolate mixture into your egg mixture until combined.
 Then fold in the flour mixture until no dry streaks can be found. *You’ll want to do all the mixing by hand here- using an electric mixer can make the final texture of the cookies too firm.
 Because, you know, science.
 Let the dough sit for 10 to 15 minutes.
 The dough is going to seem loose – it’s supposed to be.
 This waiting period allows it to firm up just the right amount.